GooeyTuxedo/metadata-analytics-bot/README.md

 - ALCHEMY_API_KEY: your alchemy api key.
 - DISCORD_TOKEN: the token for your Discord bot.
-- DISCORD_CLIENT: the client ID for your Discord bot.
+- DISCORD_CLIENT: the client ID for your Discord bot. (app ID)
-- DISCORD_GUILD: the guild ID for your Discord server.